leeivan1007/Tesseract-ocr.py-Windows/README.md

 I install the [Windows Installer made with MinGW-w64]
 2. you have to set env_path in window [C:\Program Files (x86)\Tesseract-OCR]
 3. test code on cmd : tesseract 1.png outpu -l eng (any picture you want try; l(L) not 1(number)
+4. pip install pytesseract
-4. you can use python also in tesseract-ocr.py
+5. you can use python also in tesseract-ocr.py